 Finally, bike repair.
 I am not much of a bike mechanic, but you absolutely need the tools and skills to replace punctured tubes and tires.
 On all my trips I’ve brought one extra tire and two extra tubes.
 If you end up replacing a tube, then you still have an extra tube and tire in case you realize the cause of the puncture was something sharp still stuck into the tire.
 Then buy new stuff at the next opportunity.
 On average I get a flat tire for every week of biking.
 In Argentina I once had both tubes punctured at the same time.

 It is also a good idea to learn how to adjust your gears.
 It is well worth the time and money to pay a local bike mechanic for a tutorial.
 It is also a good idea to know how to replace brake pads (unless you have disc brakes).
 If you service your bike before you go, and your trip is just a few weeks, then you won’t need extra pads during your trip, but for longer trips you don’t want to wear out your brake pads without replacements.

 You need a bike multi tool to tweak bolts and screws, but pick a small one since they’re quite heavy.
 I have one which has a special tool for fixing broken chains, but I have never used it.
 It is actually one of the only things that worries me, being stuck on a remote mountain with a broken chain.

-Bike gear is with a few exceptions often available within 100 km or so from wherever you are, so don’t worry too much if you realize you need another water bottle.
+Bike equipment is with a few exceptions often available within 100 km or so from wherever you are, so don’t worry too much if you realize you need another water bottle.